Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Introduction

-As QMM combines both qualitative analysis and quantification, it can be described as mixed methods, although it is likely not positioned in its mainstream.
-Much of mixed methods research is mixed mostly in the sense of using multiple data types in a single study (and therefore a method for each).
-These designs include e.g. sequential, concurrent, convergent, triangulating, following-a-thread \parencite{hesse-biber_mixed_2010,tashakkori_sage_2010,ocathain_three_2010} and various unspecified designs \parencite{huynh_critical_2019}.
-The quantitizing design and related variants are referred to with a variety of other terms in mixed methods and related literature, including "integrated" \parencite{tashakkori_sage_2010,creamer_introduction_2018,ohalloran_interpreting_2019}, "integration through data transformation" design \parencite[not to be confused with "transformative mixed methods;"][]{mertens_transformative_2008}, "qualitative/quantitative" \parencite{young_online_2013}, and "converting" \parencite{creamer_introduction_2018}. \textcite{parks_natural_2023} propose a "dialogical" machine-assisted framework which is similar in using NLP tools as part of the pipeline, but is not a quantitizing approach.
+Combining qualitative and quantitative, it might be useful to situate it as mixed methods, although the majority of the latter is mixed mostly in the sense of using multiple data types (and therefore a method for each), e.g. the sequential, concurrent, convergent, triangulating and other designs \parencite{hesse-biber_mixed_2010,tashakkori_sage_2010,ocathain_three_2010,huynh_critical_2019}.
+Variants similar to QD have also been referred to as "integrated" \parencite{tashakkori_sage_2010,creamer_introduction_2018,ohalloran_interpreting_2019}, "integration through data transformation" design \parencite[not to be confused with "transformative mixed methods";][]{mertens_transformative_2008}, "qualitative/quantitative" \parencite{young_online_2013}, and "converting" \parencite{creamer_introduction_2018}.
+Qualitative comparative analysis exemplifies an extreme transformation approach that involves reducing (even potentially very complex) data into binary truth table variables \parencite{vis_comparative_2012,kane_mixed_2023}. \textcite{parks_natural_2023} discuss a "dialogical" machine-assisted framework which is not a quantitizing approach but also uses NLP tools.
+"Distant reading" in digital humanities \parencite{moretti_distant_2013} and "ousiometrics" \parencite{fudolig_decomposition_2023} are also machine-assisted approaches, but typically rely on counts of words or topic clusters and not manual coding.